 - Cook onion, garlic, and flour.
 Add the rest of the oil to the pot, along with the sausage fat.
 If needed, add more oil to make it 2 tablespoons in total.
 Lower the heat to medium-low, put in the chopped onion, and cook for 7-10 minutes until the onion is see-through and soft, stirring now and then to avoid burning.
 Next, add the minced garlic and cook for an extra 1-2 minutes.
 Stir in the flour and cook for 2-3 more minutes to make a roux.

-- Add liquids.
+- Add liquids and seasonings.
 Add the crushed tomatoes, chicken broth, thyme, salt, and pepper.
 Turn up the heat and let it all come to a boil.

 - Cook tortellini.
 Put the cheese tortellini in the boiling soup and cook for 3-5 minutes following the instructions on the package until the tortellini are soft.

-- Combine the ingredients.
+- Combine.
 Remove the pot from heat.
 Stir in the chopped spinach and the cooked sausage.
 Mix in the heavy whipping cream, grated Parmesan cheese, and chopped parsley.

 - Serve.
 Ladle the soup into bowls.
 Garnish with additional Parmesan cheese and fresh basil, if desired.
 Serve hot and enjoy!